seamapi/docs/docs/seam-components/get-started-with-react-components-and-client-session-tokens.md

 {% endtab %}
 {% endtabs %}

 Awesome!
-We can now request this from the frontend client application using something a hook like this:
+We can now request this from the frontend client application using a hook like this:

 ```javascript
 // lib/hooks/use-seam-client-session-token.js